 5. Notify the Communications Center of your fire

-Call 712-336-2525 and give the dispatcher your name, phone number and the address where you'll be burning.
+Before you burn, call 712-336-2525 and give the dispatcher your name, phone number and the address where you'll be burning.
 We frequently receive calls from people reporting fires.
 When we get these types of calls, we must dispatch the fire department unless we know that the fire is a controlled burn.
 Calling in your controlled burn will save the fire department the time and expense of having to respond and save your tax dollars!

 Tips for Conducting Open Burning